Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

 \subsection{Experimental setup}

-For experimentation, we divide our gold-standard dataset into train, test, and validation sets using an 80-10-10 split based on patients to avoid any data leakage.
+For experimentation, we divide our gold-standard dataset into train, validation, and test sets using a 70-10-20 split based on patients to avoid any data leakage.
 To implement the QA models, we use PyTorch \cite{paszke2019pytorch}.
 We use the pre-trained language models from the huggingface API \cite{wolf2019huggingface}.

 Based on the statistics of our gold-standard dataset, we choose 512 as the maximum sequence length, 20 as the query length, and 100 as the answer length.
-After reviewing the hyperparameters utilized in various QA tasks as outlined in \cite{yasunaga2022linkbert, gu2021domain, raj2021bioelectra, lee2020biobert, beltagy-etal-2019-scibert, alsentzer2019publicly, liu2019roberta, peng2019transfer, devlin2018bert, mahbub2023cpgqa}, we set the document stride to 128 and opted for a batch size of 32, a learning rate of $3e^{-5}$ and a training epoch count of 3 for the training configurations.
-As our adversarial learning--based QA model, we use the BioADAPT-MRC model from the literature and follow the default implementation process \cite{mahbub2022bioadapt}.
-As the feature extractor in BioADAPT-MRC, we use the best-performing model, ClinicalBERT, from the baseline modeling experiments.
-As the source-domain dataset in adversarial and sequential learning--based QA models, we use the SQuAD dataset \cite{rajpurkar-etal-2016-squad}, which has 87599 samples, built from Wikipedia articles and manually annotated by crowd workers.
+After reviewing the hyperparameters utilized in various QA tasks as outlined in \cite{yasunaga2022linkbert, gu2021domain, raj2021bioelectra, lee2020biobert, beltagy-etal-2019-scibert, alsentzer2019publicly, liu2019roberta, peng2019transfer, devlin2018bert, mahbub2023cpgqa}, we set the document stride to 128 and opted for a batch size of 32, a learning rate of $3e^{-5}$ and a training epoch count of 5 for the training configurations.
 We performed all experiments using a single GPU on a Linux virtual machine with two GRID V100-32C GPUs.